The Sweetest Sign of Spring: Don’t Miss Mackinac Island’s Lilac Festival

 The origins of the festival sprang from the minds of Evangeline Horn and Stella King, who came up with the idea for a Mackinac Island Lilac Day on June 20, 1948.
 In 1949, the day turned into a full-fledged festival with a queen and court.

-Now, it’s a 10-day festival that has added events and activities over the years and is attended by hundreds of people.
 The dates are timed to be as close as possible to when the lilacs bloom.
-The purple and white bunches of lilacs are symbols of the festival, generally taking place in early-to-mid June.
+The purple and white bunches of lilacs are symbols of the festival, generally taking place in early to mid June.

-On Mackinac Island in June, you don’t have to go very far to see, or smell, lilacs.
+On Mackinac in June, you don’t have to go very far to see, or smell, lilacs.
 Hundreds of lilacs can be found all over the island, but the Harbour View Inn reportedly has the oldest known lilac blooms on the island.

 If you really want the inside scoop on lilacs, master gardener Jeff Young, who serves as the horticulturalist for the festival, offers guided walking tours.
-Tours with the Mackinac Island lilac expert give visitors a chance to see lilac trees up close and take lots of great pictures.

 Mackinac Island Lilac Festival Activities